Lara Stein: TED and TEDx

 As director of the TED Prize, she led its restructuring, expanded the award size, and contributed to operational foundations later used in the development of the Audacious Project.

 Global leadership roles

 Singularity University

 Stein served as Managing Director for Global Expansion at Singularity University, overseeing international summits, chapters, innovation hubs, and partnerships across multiple regions.

 Women's March Global

-As Executive Director of Women's March Global, Stein developed the movement’s international structure and coordinated advocacy and organizing across more than 100 countries.
+As Executive Director of Women's March Global, Stein developed the movement's international structure and coordinated advocacy and organizing across more than 100 countries.

 MIT ReACT

 Stein acted as the interim Executive Director of MIT ReACT, an MIT initiative providing global educational pathways and credentialed programs for refugees and displaced learners.

 Boma Global

-Stein founded and served as CEO of Boma Global, a global leadership and learning network focused on ethics-based innovation and sustainability education.
+Stein founded and served as CEO of Boma Global, a global leadership and learning network focused on ethics-based leadership, innovation and sustainability education.
 She continues to serve as a board member and advisor.

 Regenerative systems, civic innovation, and climate initiatives

 Through Regenerative Consulting, Stein works with funders, cultural institutions, governments, and technology organizations on: